 Start with the lowest hanging fruit, which is keyword research.

-Put your competitors’ listings into a keyword research tool (e.g. Jungle Scout or ZonGuru), as well as yours, and compare them.
+Put your competitors’ listings into an Amazon reverse keyword search tool tool (e.g. Jungle Scout or ZonGuru), as well as yours, and compare them.
 Look for any of your competitors’ targeted keywords that are relevant to you, but you aren’t targeting or ranking for.
+For more details on which tools to use for what purpose, we have put together a comprehensive list of Amazon research tools.
+It includes rankings of the best Amazon product research tools, the best Amazon SEO tools and more.

 RANK LIKE THE PROS